frozenbanana97/capuchin_geoanalysis/README.md

 ### Basic Quick Setup Step-by-Step

+Follow this section alone to be able to use the program to analyze your GPX data, all aditional section are for more in-depth/ advanced use.
 To get started using the bare minimum to get the data analyzed, you will need Python installed and the raw data in the correct format.

 Note: These instructions do not include creating a virtual environment which is fine for using the program.
 If you wish to further develop, work on the code, modify, or add to the program I would highly recommend following the installation instruction that use a [virtual environment](#setting-up-the-virtual-environment).